kristinemlarson/gnssrefl/README.md

 <HR>

-### What is this Code Doing?
+### Understanding what the code is doing

-To summarize, direct (blue) and reflected (red) GNSS signals interfere and create an interference pattern that can be observed in GNSS data as a satellite rises or sets.
+To summarize, direct (blue) and reflected (red) GNSS signals interfere and create an interference pattern that can be observed in GNSS Signal to Noise Ratio (SNR) data as a satellite rises or sets.
-The frequency of this interference pattern is directly related to the height of the antenna phase center above the reflecting surface, or reflector height RH (purple). *The primary goal of this software is to measure RH.* This parameter is directly related to changes in snow height and water levels below an antenna, which is why GNSS-IR can be used as a snow sensor and tide gauge.
+The frequency of this interference pattern is directly related to the height of the GNSS antenna phase center above the reflecting surface, or reflector height RH (purple). *The primary goal of this software is to measure RH.* This parameter is directly related to changes in snow height and water levels below a GNSS antenna.
+This is why GNSS-IR can be used as a snow sensor and tide gauge.
 GNSS-IR can also be used to measure soil moisture, but the code to estimate soil moisture is not as strongly related to RH as snow and water.
 We will be posting the code you need to measure soil moisture later in the year.